awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-detection.md

 # Example: Detecting Hotspots on a Stream \(HOTSPOTS Function\)<a name="app-hotspots-detection"></a>

-Amazon Kinesis Data Analytics provides a function \(`HOTSPOTS`\) that can locate and return information about relatively dense regions in your data\.
+Amazon Kinesis Data Analytics provides the `HOTSPOTS` function, which can locate and return information about relatively dense regions in your data\.
 For more information, see [HOTSPOTS](http://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sqlrf-hotspots.html) in the *Amazon Kinesis Data Analytics SQL Reference*\.

 In this exercise, you write application code to locate hotspots on your application's streaming source\.
-You do the following to set up the application:
+To set up the application, you do the following steps:

-1. **Set up a streaming source** – Set up a Kinesis stream and write sample coordinate data as shown following:
+1. **Set up a streaming source** – You set up a Kinesis stream and write sample coordinate data as shown following:

    ```
    {"x": 7.921782426109737, "y": 8.746265312709893, "is_hot": "N"}